U.S. Stocks, Bond Yields Rise to Start the Week

 Elsewhere in Asia, the Shanghai Composite rose 2.2%, while indexes in Japan and Korea rose less than 1% apiece.

-Chinese shares stood out with a strong rally, buoyed by a fresh interest-rate reform by Beijing that is widely expected to result in easier monetary policy.
+Chinese shares stood out with a strong rally, supported by a fresh interest-rate reform by Beijing that is widely expected to result in easier monetary policy.

 An official blueprint to develop the southern city of Shenzhen into a global technology hub and experiment with more financial liberalizations there made the gains on the smaller exchange even sharper, analysts said.

-Leading the pack were Shenzhen-listed technology firms and brokerages that stand to benefit from a proposed reform of share-listing policy.
+Leading the pack were Shenzhen-listed technology firms and brokerages that stand to benefit from a proposed change to share-listing policy.
 ZTE's stock rose 6.1%, while Citic Securities increased 6.6%.

 "Brokers are rising sharply because the Shenzhen development plan indicates stronger determination by the government to further open up the financial sector and encourage innovation," said Deng Wenyuan, a Suzhou-based analyst at Soochow Securities.